0mniteck/EAPD/MODULE/README.md

 # WIP
-Module needs to be written to add easy access for the management interface on wifi-pineapples
+Module needs to be written to add easy access for the management interface on the Wifi-Pineapple